How to Style Naturally Curly Hair

 - As you rinse your hair, your conditioner should start to release some of the tangles.
 Simply use your fingers to gently detangle as you rinse, being careful not to put any tension on the roots.

 - If you have curly hair and you’ve yet to experience the joys of a deep conditioner it’s time to change that.
-Using a deep conditioner every week, once a week will transform your curls.
+Using a deep conditioning hair mask every week, once a week will transform your curls.

 - The fact is that curly hair, with all its beautiful twists and kinks and bends is more prone to breakage.
-Keeping it hydrated with a deep conditioner will lock in moisture by smoothing the cuticle which will help to keep your curls frizz-free, detangled and shinier.
+Keeping it hydrated with a deep conditioner for curly hair will lock in moisture by smoothing the cuticle which will help to keep your curls frizz-free, detangled and shinier.

 How to Style Curly Hair